-ArcGIS Runtime SDK for iOS supports a range of workflows to help you take your maps offline.
+ArcGIS Runtime SDK for iOS supports a range of workflows to help you take your maps and scenes offline.
 These workflows fall into two broad categories; the Services pattern, best for supporting multiple users who edit and share data, and the Desktop pattern, best for supporting read-only data.

 The services pattern allows you to build apps that can download specific maps and layers, on request, to the device.
 Critically, this pattern allows your users to edit their operational data offline and synchronize it with other users when connectivity is restored.
 Choose the workflow from the following lists that matches your business needs:

 - Author and generate an offline map ahead of time so that your field workers can simply download it and take into the field.
 See Preplanned workflow.